Estimated UC tuition a student can avoid when they complete 15 college units before freshman year.

 Pathfinder is built to solve the same problems students and families run into every semester: unclear requirements, duplicate credit, and hard-to-compare course choices.

-See how coursework, exam scores, and major prerequisites overlap before you commit to another semester.
+See how transcript coursework, AP, IB, CLEP, dual enrollment, and major prerequisites overlap before you commit to another semester.

-Flag duplicate content across AP and community-college classes so students stop paying for already-earned learning.
+Flag duplicate content across exams, transfer credit, and community-college classes so students stop paying for already-earned learning.

 Translate A-G, college credit, and enrollment steps into clear next actions instead of counselor-office guesswork.